WNCC women's basketball sends seven to Division I

 “I think the fact that everyone who is moving on to another school is going D1 just proves how good of players we had on our team,” the Wichita, Kansas, native said.
 “It’s pretty crazy to think about how much talent we had on our team and I think our season results show that.
 Competing in practice against each other every day was probably the most beneficial thing for all of us since we were each other’s hardest competition.
 I’m also just really proud of my teammates and can’t wait to see what they all accomplish next year at their new schools.”

-The seven could be facing each other at the next level at some point of the season.
+The seven could be facing each other at the next level at some point in the season.

 Henry and Panem actually graduated in 2021 from WNCC but because of COVID, they had the option to return.
 It was one of their best decisions because the options for college opened up even more.